qwcan/UmaLauncher/FAQ.md

 <details>
 <summary><b>What versions of Uma Musume does Uma Launcher support?</b></summary>
-Uma Launcher currently only supports the Japanese DMM version of the Uma Musume.
-Support for the global Steam release is in progress, and support for the Japanese Steam release might come at a later date.
+Uma Launcher supports the Japanese DMM, Japanese Steam, and Global Steam version of the Uma Musume.
 </details>

 <details>